sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/pi-point-change.md

     **Note:** The Windows Event Viewer logs is the preferred source of information for PI point type changes.

-- Either restart or recreate the transfer in order to resend data from the source PI point.
+- Restart the transfer in order to resend data from the source PI point.

 To see what types of point coercions are supported in PI Data Archive, refer to the ["Allowable point type coercions"](https://docs.osisoft.com/bundle/pi-server/page/allowable-point-type-coercions.html) topic.<!--Angela Flores 6/28/21 should that be "coercions" or "conversions"? -->